Appkube-automation/tekton-samples/java-service-build/README.md

 kubectl create secret generic kaniko-secret --from-file=<path to kaniko-secret.json>

+WHile reating secret , sometime u need to create in same namespace tekton-pipelines so the pipelines can read

 The pipelinerun access this secret from the workspace as follows:
  workspaces:
   - name: dockerconfig-secret